HVML/HVML-Docs/en/embed-python-in-hvml-program-en.md

 In addition, we saw through the simple HVML program above that we can use an expression like `$L.streq('caseless', $RDR.state.comm, 'socket')` to set the attribute value of the element.
 In HVML, such expressions are called Hybrid Evaluating Expressions (HEE).
 We can also use expressions composed of multiple HEEs with certain logic control capabilities.
 We compound these expressions into Compound Hybrid Evaluating Expressions (CHEE) and surround them with a pair of double curly braces; for example ` {{ $L.gt($x, $y) && $x || $y }}` means to compare the values of `$x` and `$y`, and take the larger one.

-Essentially, an HVML program consists of elements, including operation elements defined by HVML or external elements defined by markup languages such as HTML, and mixed evaluation expressions used to set element attributes and their contents.
+Essentially, an HVML program consists of elements, including action elements defined by HVML or external elements defined by markup languages such as HTML, and mixed evaluation expressions used to set element attributes and their contents.

 In addition to the above three important features, HVML also provides support for modern programming technologies such as template definition and substitution, exception handling, multi-coroutine, and concurrency.
 For more details, please refer to the following articles: